Franklin Road is undergoing upgrades to improve the road quality and future-proof existing services.

-Construction will be undertaken in 2 stages to minimise the impacts on residents and traffic, fit within annual budgets, and allow the utility services work to be integrated as efficiently as possible:
+Construction is being done in 2 stages to minimise the impacts on residents and traffic, fit within annual budgets, and allow the utility services work to be integrated as efficiently as possible:

-- Stage 1 is generally the underground works by service providers, as well as street lighting.
+- Stage 1 - underground works by service providers; street lighting.

 Each of these stages is also expected to be undertaken in sections to

 - November 2016: Lodge Stage 2 Resource Consent application.

 - Mid November to end December 2016: Break for Christmas lights.